 [mariadb] name = MariaDB baseurl = http://yum.mariadb.org/10.4/rhel7-amd64 gpgkey=https://yum.mariadb.org/RPM-GPG-KEY-MariaDB gpgcheck=1

 For CentOS/RHEL – 6

-Please change version (red highlighted) in below setting as per version of Fedora you used.
-Click here To view all available repositories.
+Please change the version (red highlighted) in the below setting as per the version of Fedora you used.
+Click here to view all available repositories.

 Step 2 – Install MariaDB Server

-Let’s use the following command to install MariaDB 10.2 in your system.
-This will also installed other dependencies automatically.
+Let’s use the following command to install MariaDB 10.4 in your system.
+This will also install other dependencies automatically.

 After installing MariaDB in your system start it’s service using the following command.